kiwisincebirth/TRS-80-ROMS/README.md

 Since the actual source code has not been published (in its original form), this code is based of disassembly and significant documentation published over the years.
 * Provides TRS-80 Model I and Model III ROM source code
-* Based of disassembly, and publicly available documentation.
+* Provides Traditional and Enhanched (improved) ROM versions.
 * Supports EACA clone (aka [Disk Smith System-80](https://www.classic-computers.org.nz/system-80/)) hardware
-* Assembled and verified against official ROM images
 * Provides [prebuilt ROM images](About_Release.txt) for common configurations
-* Provides common enhancements to the ROM images
 * Provides [fixes to known bugs](BUGFIXS.md) in the ROM images
+* Based of disassembly, and publicly available documentation.
+* Assembled and verified against official ROM images
-* Excellent level of source code quality
+* Good source code quality, with reasonable comments.

 ## Source Code